 Normally, female axles are more powerful than the male one.
 Because they don’t have an outer piece of the threaded element.

 A downside of the female axle is, it can’t be used with pegs.
 For this lacks they are much less customary for BMX bikes.

 Lose Your Wheel

 In this step, loosen your back bike wheel and use the tools that you have collected on the early steps.
 Now loosen the wheel to the point where you can move either side freely.
-If you haven’t any problem to remove the wheels nuts then loosen the wheel to finger tight.
+If you haven’t any problem removing the wheels nuts then loosen the wheel to finger tight.
 You will tighten the wheel much quickly for this reason.

 Placing the Wheel

 It’s time to use your chain tensioner.
 I have described two ways to help who has tension and who hasn’t tensioner.

 Most of the time, tension placed in the rear triangle ahead of the dropouts.
 Usually, tensioners are not included in the bike frame.
 They are added to the axles before the nut.

 Try to keep your chain on the bike and tight each side equally.
 This will help you to understand when to stop tightening.

 On the other hand, without chain tensioner, it is not much difficult to do the task.
 The only problem is you have to keep your wheel farther away and align it centrally while tightening the nuts.

 I have found a solution to this problem.
 You can use a large metal bar or spanner to push among the bottom bracket area of the frame and the wheel.
 It will then work like a lever and push the wheel as far as back it goes.
 Besides that, it can be tilted to either side to align the tire centrally.